duonghuuphuc/duonghuuphuc/README.md

 # Phuc H. Duong <img src="https://www.dhpit.com/static/img/hi-animated.gif" width="30px"/>

-I am currently a lecturer and researcher at the Faculty of Information Technology, Ton Duc Thang University, Vietnam.
-My academic journey intertwines with my role in the Research & Development department at NewAI Vietnam, where I spearhead the development of innovative software solutions, focusing on web-based applications and AI-driven technologies.
-My research fervor lies in harnessing the power of machine learning to advance natural language processing and graph-based modeling.
-I earned my Master's degree in Computer Science from TDTU in 2017.
-With over eight years of hands-on experience in research and development, I am deeply engaged in projects at the nexus of AI and web applications.
+I am a lecturer and researcher at the Faculty of Information Technology, Ton Duc Thang University (TDTU), and currently a PhD student in Artificial Intelligence at the University of Science, VNU-HCM (HCMUS).
+I also work with the Research & Development team at NewAI Vietnam, focusing on AI-driven solutions.
+My research interests include machine learning for natural language processing and Agentic AI.
+I received my Master's degree in Computer Science from TDTU in 2017 and have over ten years of experience in AI research and software development.

 ## My GitHub Stats